dnsimple/dnsimple-support/content/articles/new-plans.markdown

 - Account
 ---

-# Plans and Legacy Plans
+# Current Plans and Legacy Plans

 ### Table of Contents {#toc}